Mayaz2391/Space-Invaders/README.md

 # Space-Invaders
-A user friendly game for inspired by legendary space impact arcade game.
+A user friendly game inspired by legendary space impact arcade game.
 Download the exe file and follow the Instruction to play this friendly game.

 Tech Used: